syncfusion/ej2-react-docs/src/treegrid/treegrid/columns.md

 The column [`template`](../api/treegrid/column/#template) has options to display custom element instead of a field value in the column.

+You can check this video to learn about how to use templates for column(based on conditions) and headers in Tree Grid.
+`youtube:o0rX1nkTINo`

 {% tab template="treegrid/column", sourceFiles="app/App.tsx", compileJsx=true %}

 ```typescript